 - Wedding Suits for Grooms and Groomsmen

-12. Choose Wedding Colour Combination and start shopping for the bride and groom’s wedding attire and accessories, and sew the ones you want to cut and sew.
+Colours are a big part of weddings.
+While picking your colour combos, you should also start shopping for the bride and groom’s wedding attire and accessories, and sew the ones you want to cut and sew.

-14. Day of the Wedding: Dress up, look pretty and have fun,
+Dress up, look pretty and have fun!

 - How to Deal With Wedding Anxiety and Stress